bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 ### The Iron Lady
 An inn for traveling mercenaries and high roller officers.
 Has a trader who deals in all sorts of curious and black market objects.

+Was at one point a church of the "iron lady" a saint of the Earth Celestials.
+She had a great shield which could block anything.
+There is a monument of a great battle,

 4 people working,
 2 servers